Northshire Area Trail System

 Where can you mountain bike in the Manchester and the mountains region?

-The Raptor Lane Trails are still under construction but will be open for riding starting this summer.
+The Raptor Lane Trails are part of the trail system in the Owl's Head Town Forest in Dorset.
 There are trails ranging from beginner to intermediate and include dedicated, professionally built downhill trails.
 The trails are accessed from Raptor Lane in Dorset.
+There is parking for intermediate to advanced riders at the "Hawk's Pass" trailhead, and for all riders at the upper parking.
 Stay right on Raptor Lane and follow the road until it gets steep and narrow.
-Keep going and the road will level out and you will reach the biking parking.
+Keep going and the road will level out and you will reach the upper biking parking.
 Map to Trailhead

 Humphrey's Trail is an Intermediate lollipop loop (about 5 miles round trip) that starts just south of the intersection of Church Street and Dorset West Road in Dorset.
 The trail climbs gradually for about 2 miles before hitting Bunker loop which is a 1 mile loop.
 Please park at the Dorset Village Green and ride to the trailhead.
 Map to Trailhead